pandastrike/ark/README.md

 2. Add in a `package.json` file to set the entry point for your ark (using the `main` property).

-3. Create a `manifest.cson` file with the list of files and emulated Node APIs you want to bundled in your ark.
+3. Create a `ark.cson` file with the list of files and emulated Node APIs you want to bundled in your ark.

-4. Package up your ark: `ark package -m <manifest> -f <path-to-javascript>`
+4. Package up your ark: `ark package -p <ark-directory> -o <path-to-javascript>`

 ### The Manifest

 The manifest file might look like this:

-    root: "/Users/dan/Projects/ark/test"
-    files: [
+    include: [
       "**/*.coffee"
       "package.json"
     ]